cybercongress/cybertensor-developer-docs/docs/ctcli.md

 This command is intended for advanced users of the Cybertensor network who wish to contribute by adding new subnets.
 It requires a clear understanding of the Cybertensor network's functioning and the roles of subnets.
 Users should ensure that they have secured their wallet and are aware of the implications of adding a new subnetwork to the Cybertensor ecosystem.
 :::

 Creates and registers a new subnet.
-This involves interaction with the user's wallet and the Cybertensor subtensor.
+This involves interaction with the user's wallet and the Cybertensor contract.
 It ensures that the user has the necessary credentials and configurations to successfully register a new subnet.

 ```bash
 ctcli subnets create [OPTIONS]